TonyPhipps/SIEM/Incident-Response-Plan.md

 - ISP assistance with DDoS response
 - Upgrading software/firmware

+Some details on containments steps are presented below.
 NIST SP 800-83 may be referred to for COAs and Response Actions (RAs) for various attacks such as DoS, malicious code, unauthorized access, and inappropriate usage.

-Some details on containments steps are presented below.

-## Disablement and/or Shutdown of Services/Processes
+### Disablement and/or Shutdown of Services/Processes

 Some incidents necessitate more drastic and potentially disruptive measures for containment.
 These incidents make extensive use of a particular service.
 Containing such an incident quickly and effectively might be accomplished through a loss of services, such as shutting down a service used by malware, blocking a certain service at the network perimeter, or disabling portions of a service (e.g., large mailing lists).
 Also, a service might provide a channel for infection or for transferring data from infected hosts.
 This action is typically performed at the application level (e.g. disabling a service on servers) or at the network level (e.g. configuring firewalls to block IP addresses or ports associated with a service).
 System administrators must be consulted to gain understanding of dependencies between major services when making containment decisions.

-## Disabling Connectivity
+### Disabling Connectivity

 Containing incidents by placing temporary restrictions on network connectivity can be very effective.
 An alternative to blocking network access for particular IP addresses is to disconnect the infected hosts from the network, which could be accomplished by reconfiguring network devices to deny network access, physically disconnecting network cables from infected hosts, or using host-based firewalls to greatly restrict network communication.
 Such activities could eliminate network or service access to groups of non-compromised hosts.
 Implementing a widespread loss of connectivity to achieve containment is most likely to be acceptable in cases where malware activity is already causing severe network disruptions or infected hosts are performing attacks.
 Because a major loss of connectivity is likely to affect organizational missions, connectivity must be restored as soon as possible.

 When possible, avoid shutting down systems prior to acquiring and preserving volatile data such as running processes, network connections, and/or the entire contents of memory.
 This may not be an option if the compromised system begins to perform destructive tasks such as deleting files, exfiltrating sensitive data, formatting drives, or actively spreading to other hosts.
 In these cases, the system should be promptly disconnected, or otherwise effectively isolated.
-If there is no backup or restoral efforts are significant, immediate shutdown through severing power should be considered.
+If there is no backup or restoration efforts are significant, immediate shutdown through severing power should be considered.

 # Eradication

 The goal of eradication is to permanently remove the infection.
 During eradication, it is important to identify all hosts within the scope of compromise to ensure complete remediation.
 Different situations necessitate various combinations of eradication techniques.

-Eradication optiosn include:
+Eradication options include:
 - System rebuild
 - Permanent firewall/ACL changes on border devices
-- Disinfection by means of surgical removal/restoral/disinfection/reversal of any and every malicious action on the system.
+- Disinfection by means of surgical removal/restoration/disinfection/reversal of any and every malicious action on the system.

 In general, a system rebuild is advised if any of the following characteristics are present:
 - Administrator/root accounts were compromised.